On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Background on optimal transport and the problem of class proportions estimation

 Let $\nu$ be another probability measure in $ \mathcal{M}_+^1(\mathcal{Y})$ referred to as the target distribution.
 The problem of class proportions estimation consists in estimating an optimal weighting vector

 from empirical versions of the $\mu_1, \ldots, \mu_K$ and $\nu$.
 In what follows, we discuss some properties of the optimisation problem \eqref{eq:theta_star_definition}.

 First, this minimization problem is motivated by the implicit assumption that representing the target measure $\nu$ as a mixture of $K$ probability measures is relevant.
 To illustrate this point, we first state a result showing that one can recover the true class proportions in the ideal setting where the target distribution $\nu$ is also a mixture of $\mu_1,\ldots,\mu_K$.

-\begin{lem} Suppose that $\mu_{\theta}$ and $\nu$ are mixtures of probability measures with the same components $\mu_1,...,\mu_K$ but with different class proportions, respectively denoted by $\theta \in \Sigma_K $ and by $\tau \in \Sigma_K $.
+\begin{lem} Suppose that $\mu_{\theta}$ and $\nu$ are mixtures of probability measures with the same components $\mu_1,\ldots,\mu_K$ but with different class proportions, respectively denoted by $\theta \in \Sigma_K $ and by $\tau \in \Sigma_K $.
 If the model $\left\{ \mu_\theta = \sum_{k=1}^K \theta_k \mu_k ~|~ \theta \in \Sigma_K\right\}$ is identifiable (in the sense that the mapping $\theta \mapsto \mu_\theta$ is injective), then the solution of optimization problem \eqref{eq:theta_star_definition} is unique and one has that $\theta^* = \tau$. \end{lem}

 \begin{proof} The non-negativity property of $W_0$ ensures that for all $\theta \in \Sigma_K,~ W_0(\mu_\theta, \nu) \geq 0$.
 Next, for $\theta \in \Sigma_K$,

 where the last equivalence comes from the assumption that the model $\{ \mu_\theta ~|~ \theta \in \Sigma_K \}$ is identifiable.
 From this result, we deduce $\argmin_{\theta \in \Sigma_K}W_0(\mu_\theta, \nu) = \{\tau\}$. \end{proof}